Skip To Main Content

 Board of Directors

 The Board of Directors is responsible for the legal and fiscal health of the school and draws its members from parents, faculty and friends of the school.
 The Board partners with the College of Teachers, faculty, and staff in setting budgets and managing the school’s financial health, addressing legal matters, and designing long-range plans.
-Board members chair Finance, Campus Planning, Communications/Marketing, Compensations and Benefits, Nominations, and Development Committees.
+Board members chair or serve on Finance, DEI, Development, Nominations, and Risk Management committees.

 Jeannie Mattson, Development Committee Chair